Zeninari/Simple-TCU-Presence-Maker/README.md

 > ⚠️ **Important:** This program does **not** interact with the game directly.
 It reads your screen to determine your location.
 > **The script requires the original HUD to function and will not work otherwise.**

-> **Running in Boarderless is recomended, but you can run fullscreen as long as it matches your desktop resolution.**
+> Borderless window recommended.

-> **If you want to run fullscreen, make sure to set up the OCR region in boarderless first.**
+> For fullscreen, **ENSURE** native resolution is selected.
+Set the ocr region in borderless window, and set back to fullscreen
 > **OCR will break if your setting the region in a resolution that your monitor doesn't support.**

 ---